Skip to main content

 • Policy changes.

-Enyra may assist with context, explanation, and workflow preparation, but authorization-sensitive actions should remain policy-governed, auditable, and attributable.
+Enyra may assist with context, explanation, and workflow preparation, but authorization-sensitive actions remain policy-governed, auditable, attributable, and subject to human authorization where required.

 Privacy Considerations

-Enyra should minimize exposure of security data according to the user role, request context, and authorization state.
+Enyra should minimize exposure of security data according to role, request context, authorization state, and security purpose.
 Privacy considerations include:

 • Limit access to security context according to role and policy.